 Matthew Madaus became the Executive Director of the Collaborative in April of 2020.
-He has been a consultant to behavioral health agencies, co-founded a clinical software company, and was the National Chief Clinical Officer for another clinical software firm.
-Mr. Madaus also provided expert witness consultation and testimony to attorneys across the country.
+He has been a consultant to behavioral health agencies, co-founded and led clinical software companies, and provided expert witness consultation and testimony to attorneys across the country.

 Matthew was the CEO of Edgewood Center for Children and Families for over 5 years, leading more than 500 staff in their behavioral health services to children, young adults, and families in San Francisco and San Mateo Counties.
 Mr. Madaus oversaw all of Edgewood’s services and also led the Edgewood Institute, which developed innovative program models, provided training, and conducted research.
 Prior to Edgewood, Mr. Madaus was a regional Executive Director for Victor Community Support Services, Director of Residential Treatment at Chamberlain’s Children Center, and Clinical Director at The Home for Little Wanderers, the oldest child welfare agency in the United States.
 A Licensed Clinical Social Worker, Mr. Madaus received his Master of Social Work from San Diego State University and completed a post-graduate program in intensive family systems therapy from the Family Institute of Cambridge.
 Matthew has two inspiring adult sons and an amazing wife of almost 25 years.